marczz/mzlinux_pages/system/shell.md

 the use of [dired editable buffer (WDired)](https://www.emacswiki.org/emacs/WDired) is very convenient for renaming files in bulk.

+## Reorder files
-## prefix files to put them in order
+These script prefix files to put them in order.

 -   [autorenamer](https://marcin.owsiany.pl/autorenamer-page) (BSD License)
     A PyGTK2 GUI to rename files in order, by draging them at the wanted order.
     It is in Debian.